Morning, Wednesday, 25th March 2020

 - Fair trading practices - pricing, wastage and market dynamics; and

-- Post-Brexit trading relationships and maintaining consumer confidence;
+- Opportunities and challenges for post-Brexit trading relationships and maintaining consumer confidence;

 - The European regulatory context - fair trading practice in the EU and globally; and